 This is one of those “deadly dips” that can be polished off before you even know what happened.
 Don’t ask me how I know that.
 Gah.

 I suppose with all the Game Day weekends coming up we’ll have to make this again, because it’s not Game Day without dip.

 I ended up adding real bacon and extra green onion for garnish.
 I suppose you could save some of the bacon bits and use them on top instead.
 The perfect Game Day snack.

 Bring cream cheese to room temperature.
 Preheat oven to 400 degrees.
 In a bowl, combine all ingredients.

 Place in a 1-quart baking dish.
 Cover.
 Heat 25-30 minutes or until hot.

 Serve with sliced French bread, crackers and/or chips.
 Could this be any easier?

 Warm and Creamy Bacon Dip

-Serving Option: Dip may also be placed in hollowed round sourdough loaf, wrapped in foil and heated in 400 agree oven for 30 minutes.
+- Note: Serving Option: Dip may also be placed in hollowed round sourdough loaf, wrapped in foil and heated in 400 degree oven for 30 minutes.